UlrichTheSoftwareDev/Ulrich_The_Keeper/README.md

 You can view, generate and input password.

-Made with NodeJs, ElectronJs, HTML, CSS, Bootstrap, Javascript, JQuery and Sqlite3.
+Made with NodeJs, ElectronJs, HTML, CSS, Bootstrap, Javascript, JQuery and Lowdb.

 ## Getting Started